 i.
 The proposed lot(s) shall not restrict the development of other parcels of land, particularly the provision of access to allow the development of the remnant parcels in the interior of a block of land.
-The proposed lots collectively are approximately 1.9 ha (19,000 sq m) in area and the retained parcel is approximately 2.1 ha d.
-Parkland Dedication i.
-Where a consent is approved, the parkland dedication policies of Section 6.3.11.2 shall apply.
-It is anticipated that a 5% cash-in-lieu of parkland will be required for the severed lots.

-(21,000 sq m).
-The lot frontage for the retained lot provides an opportunity for future access points along Sandy Bay Road, if required.
+The proposed lots collectively are approximately 1.2 hectares in area and the retained parcel is approximately 23.9 hectares.
+The lot frontages for the retained lot provide opportunities for future access points along both Gilwood Park Drive and Sandy Bay Road.